So you’re ready to take your business to new heights, and you’ve decided that an iOS app is what’s going to get you there!

 You need to identify who has the time, resources and expertise to bring your app idea to life.

 Can you find what you need within your current team?
 If you’re not sure you have the capacity, capability and funds to create an app that performs well, then consider whether you should outsource app development.

-Depending on your resources, both tangible and intangible, hiring an outside agency may be your best bet.
+Depending on your resources, both tangible and intangible, hiring an outside agency may be your best bet for iOS app development.